 About callout extensions

-With callout extensions, you can promote unique offers to shoppers, like free shipping or 24-hour customer service.
-When customers see your ads, they get detailed information about your business, products, and services.
+With callout extensions, you can promote unique offers to shoppers, like free delivery or 24-hour customer service.
+When customers see your ads, they get detailed information about your business, products and services.
 This article gives an overview of callout extensions.

 How callouts appear

 Once you have created a callout extension, it's eligible to appear with your ad on a computer or mobile device.
 With callout extensions, you can show up to 10 callouts in addition to the text of your ad, depending on the character spacing, browser, and device that you’re using.
 Callouts also show in a variety of ways depending on the device and other factors.
 While callout extensions on a computer are separated by dots and listed on a single line, callouts on mobile and tablet devices wrap in paragraph form.
 Ads with callout extensions can show at the top and bottom of Google search results.